 14 In the same way your Father in heaven is not willing that any of these little ones should perish.

 (Matthew 18 as found in the NIV)

 Jesus understands the worth of a soul.
 He understands that every one of God’s children is of infinite value.
-He knows that no matter how lost we are, we’re worth searching for.
-We’re worth leading back to the fold.
-It may take a long time, but the effort will always be worth it.
-Jesus taught that we should never give up on one another.
+He knows that no matter how lost someone is, they are worth searching for.
+Jesus taught people to never give up on one another.

 The Pharisee and the Tax Collector

-This last parable we’ll share comes from the 18th chapter of Luke.
+This last parable of Jesus comes from the 18th chapter of Luke.
 In this parable, Jesus compares and contrasts the attitudes of two different people in their worship of God.

 9 To some who were confident of their own righteousness and looked down on everyone else, Jesus told this parable: